 Unfortunately, changing environment variables from tests means that those tests cannot run in parallel with other tests, because if they did, they would clobber each other’s settings.

-Go helps us avoid this mistake by disallowing use of T.Setenv
+Go helps us avoid this mistake by disallowing use of T.Setenv inside tests

-that are marked as parallel with T.Parallel
+that are marked as parallel with T.Parallel.

 Try it out: